AmrKhaled35/Egy_Sun_Tours/Back/README.md

 This is the backend API for Egy Sun Tours, built with Django and Django REST Framework.

+## Authentication System

+This project uses JWT (JSON Web Token) authentication to secure the API endpoints.
+Only admin users can access the dashboard and perform CRUD operations.

+### Authentication Flow

+1. **Login**: Admin users can obtain JWT tokens by sending a POST request to `/api/token/` with valid credentials.
+2. **Using Tokens**: Include the access token in the Authorization header (`Bearer <token>`) for all protected requests.
+3. **Refreshing Tokens**: When an access token expires, use the refresh token to obtain a new one via `/api/token/refresh/`.

+### Admin-Only Access

+- The application enforces admin-only access for modifying data.
+- Regular users and anonymous visitors can only read public data.
+- Admin users cannot be created through the API and must be created directly in the database.

 ## Setup

 1. Create a virtual environment: